aslamvdvd/bookklubb/README.md

-# BookHaven: Your Digital Content and Community Hub
+# BookHaven or Talktor: Your Digital Content and Community Hub

 BookHaven is a comprehensive Django-based web platform designed to bring together content enthusiasts.
 It offers a space for users to discover, share, and discuss various media types, participate in user-led discussion groups, and manage their digital literary life.